The X Factor (British TV series) series 8: Week 5 (5/6 November)

-Two acts were eliminated from the series fifth results show.
+In a double elimination special, two acts were eliminated from the series fifth results show.
 The three acts with the fewest public votes were announced as the bottom three and then the act with the fewest votes was automatically eliminated.
 The remaining two acts then performed in the final showdown for the judges' votes.
+The Risk was eliminated as the act with the fewest public votes.